 Staying afloat in what seems like a rip current

-You are in pain.
+You’re in pain.
 You feel numb.
-There are times in life where we feel so overwhelmed with emotional pain that it seems like there is no way out.
+This is a time in your life that the pain is so overwhelming that it seems like there is no way out.
 When this happens, suicidal thoughts may swarm your mind, (erroneously) presenting itself as the only solution.
-Often, it’s not that you want to end your life, but rather, are seeking an escape from the unbearable pain and numbness.

 You are not alone.
 Many others have experienced this pain and entertained suicidal thoughts – in 2020, Singapore recorded 452 suicide deaths while Samaritans of Singapore (SOS) reported over 39,000 suicide and crisis related calls.